Cour-de-cassation/label/packages/courDeCassation/README.md

   - prod:
     - `prod label script importSpecificDocumentFromSder.js --documentNumber=JURINET_ID source="jurinet"`
     - `prod label script annotateDocumentsWithoutAnnotationsWithNlp.js`
-- once the document is imported in LABEL, you can check its status with the following instructions:
+- Once the document is imported in LABEL, you can check its status with the following instructions:
   - connect to `dbsder-pp` (resp `dbsder` for prod) via ssh and connect to the Mongo db
   - `use labelDb`
   - `db.documents.find({documentNumber: ID_JURINET, source: "jurinet"})`